PURCHASE COLLEGE CATALOG 2016–18

 The New Media BA Program

 The new media program at Purchase College offers an interdisciplinary bachelor’s degree program at the intersection of art, technology, and society.
-Students study the effects of digital media from multiple perspectives and develop their own voice through hands-on production in courses drawn from the visual and performing arts, computer science, the social sciences, and other liberal arts disciplines.
+Students study digital culture and media and develop their own artwork in studio courses within new media and in other courses drawn from the visual and performing arts, computer science, the social sciences, and other liberal arts disciplines.
 Portfolio development is a high priority, with each student beginning his or her portfolio in the second year.

 Students majoring in new media are offered a structured, well-rounded foundation covering a range of methodologies and content areas, with analysis and production often present in the same course.
-Collaboration is particularly encouraged, as are experimental and creative approaches to media production and distribution.
-This emphasis on practice and theory enables students to become technologically proficient media professionals.
+The program’s focus is on experimental and creative approaches to media production and distribution.
+The emphasis on practice and theory enables students to become technologically proficient and forward-thinking art and media professionals.

 Advanced Standing and the Senior Project

 After applying for and receiving advanced standing, new media majors pursue a program of upper-level study designed by the student.
 This provides students with the opportunity to pursue individual interests while at the same time developing a focus in new media.
 As part of this program of study, all students are expected to complete an 8-credit senior project, which is supervised by a faculty member of the New Media Board of Study.
 Various types of senior projects are acceptable, and collaboration among students is encouraged.